EmbraceSQL/root/docs/autocrud.md

 Pass in values, get a whole new row from the database.
 If the row exists, it will upsert automatically.

-Creating records has one trick - automatic primary keys like:
+Creating records recognizes defaults.

+Primary keys often have defaults defined with

 * `SMALLSERIAL`
 * `SERIAL`